State Farm Life Insurance Review

 Is State Farm the Right Choice for You?

 State Farm is financially stable, offers a wide collection of policies, is known for its customer service, and allows you to convert term policies into permanent policies without undergoing a second medical exam.
-Its products are second to none in terms of the coverage offered and the flexible terms and conditions.
+Its products are second to none in terms of coverage offered and flexible terms.

 If you have any preexisting conditions (high cholesterol levels, high blood pressure, diabetes, heart disease, and many more), you are likely to be charged more, owing to the company’s strict underwriting guidelines.

-In which case, you should look for other insurance companies which have relatively lenient underwriting guidelines and offer competitively priced policies even for high-risk consumers.
+In which case, you should look for other insurance companies that have relatively lenient underwriting guidelines and offer competitively priced policies even for high-risk consumers.

 If you, on the other hand, are young, in good shape, have no preexisting conditions or a family history of diseases, you could get qualified for the lowest-rated policies and receive adequate long-term coverage at very affordable rates.